ad2ien/balenos/README.md

 - start Firefox
 - create and organize bookmarks as you want them to appear to users
 - close Firefox
-- launch the administration application _Baleinos admin app_ and click on _transférer les marque-pages_ button
+- launch the administration application _Balenos admin app_ and click on _transférer les marque-pages_ button

 ## How to contribute ❤️